emerald-dao/emerald-academy-v2/src/lib/content/cadenceByExample/en/2-firstApp.md

 # First Application

-Here is a simple contract that you can get, increment and decrement the count store in this contract.
+Here is a simple contract with a count that has a default value of 0.

+You can increment, decrement, and get the count.

 ```cadence
 pub contract Counter {